+The problem of burst pipes was lessened (but not eliminated) in that pipes tended to be made of lead, a flexible metal.
 However lead is poisonous.
 So where water was left in the pipes for any length of time, it not only tasted bad but was actually poisonous.
 Fortunately water was seldom left in pipes for long enough to cause significant hazards, although there were cases of lead poisoning.

 Gradually lead pipes were replaced by copper or plastic pipes.

 Cold water tanks tended to be in lofts which were cold.
 (Hot water tanks were in airing cupboards in one of the rooms inside the house - the bathroom where one existed.)
 These cold tanks, which were themselves cold in cold weather, were fed and topped up from cold water mains supplies which, being outside the house, were inevitably colder still.
 All too often pipes were not lagged.

 On the first day of being frozen up, we would make our breakfast pot of tea from the water in our hot water bottles.
 It didn't taste nice but it was better than nothing.